dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 ### The source code examples in this post are on Github

-The source code examples that I am write about i  this post can be [found up on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-dae-collada-loader).
+The source code examples that I am write about in this post can be [found up on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-dae-collada-loader) in my text threejs repository.

 ### Start Playing around with blender a little at least